-It is common when tackling modern fraud that the fraudsters' footprints can be found across multiple jurisdictions, requiring the engagement of different lawyers and courts and pursuing a joined-up strategy between all those jurisdictions.
-Modern fraud is "a patron of many countries but a citizen on none".
+It is common when tackling modern fraud that the fraudsters' footprints can be found across multiple jurisdictions, requiring the engagement of different lawyers and courts and pursuing a joined-up strategy between all of those jurisdictions.
+Modern fraud is "a patron of many countries but a citizen of none".

-For well over 30 years the Guernsey judicial system has recognised the need for it to be fully up-to-date in the global processes for ensuring that Guernsey does not become a "black hole" into which fraudsters can hide away their proceeds.
-The Guernsey courts have been quick to adopt all the usual mechanisms to assist the Mareva injunctions, disclosure orders, Norwich Pharmacal orders, Anton Piller orders - all preaction and may include gagging orders if necessary.
-It is also commonplace for the Guernsey courts to grant in effect orders in aid of other jurisdictions, particularly upon receipt of letters of request from those jurisdictions.
+For well over 30 years, the Guernsey judicial system has recognised the need for it to be fully up to date in the global processes for ensuring that Guernsey does not become a "black hole" into which fraudsters can hide away their proceeds.
+The Guernsey courts have been quick to adopt all the usual mechanisms to assist the Mareva injunctions, disclosure orders, Norwich Pharmacal orders, Anton Piller orders - all pre-action and may include gagging orders if necessary.
+It is also commonplace for the Guernsey courts to grant, in effect, orders in aid of other jurisdictions, particularly upon receipt of letters of request from those jurisdictions.

-Guernsey has also developed the principles arising from the common law concerning the characterisation of constructive trusts over assets which may be held in the possession of a relatively innocent third party, but nevertheless in law belong to the victim.
+Guernsey has also developed the principles arising from the common law concerning the characterisation of constructive trusts over assets that may be held in the possession of a relatively innocent third party, but that nevertheless, in law, belong to the victim.

-So far as international conventions are concerned, and arising from Guernsey's positions as a Crown Dependency, it looks to the United Kingdom to be responsible for its international relations.
+So far as international conventions are concerned, and arising from Guernsey's position as a Crown Dependency, it looks to the United Kingdom to be responsible for its international relations.
 The result is that Guernsey rarely enters directly into international treaties or conventions, but has their effect extended to it by reason of the UK's participation.
 For example, the Hague Service Convention and the New York Arbitration Convention both extend to Guernsey.

-On the criminal side, a number of international
+On the criminal side, a number of international conventions have been extended to Guernsey, including the Council of Europe Convention on Mutual Legal Assistance in Criminal Matters, the Council of Europe Convention on Laundering, Search, Seizure and

-conventions have been extended to Guernsey, including the Council of Europe Convention on mutual legal assistance in criminal matters, the Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds of Crime, and the United Nations Convention against Corruption.
+Confiscation of the Proceeds of Crime, and the United Nations Convention against Corruption.